 16. Data Protection and GDPR

-he University needs to keep certain personal data about students to fulfil its purpose and to meet its legal obligations to funding bodies and government.
+The University needs to keep certain personal data about students to fulfil its purpose and to meet its legal obligations to funding bodies and government.
 In processing and holding personal data, supplied as part of the Admissions process, the University will comply fully with the terms of GDPR and the Data Protection Act 2018.
-Please see our website for further information.
+Please see our Data Protection Web Pages for further information.

 17. Admissions Contact Details